ullee/connect-people-front/README.md

-## private project
+## connect-people project

-This is a admin frontend source in Connect-People
+This is the client code made with flutter and dart of "connect-people".